Top 15 Cat Food Ingredients to Avoid in Commercial Cat Food

 Used as an artificial preservative in food.

 BHA is “reasonably anticipated to be a human carcinogen,” according to The National Toxicology Program of the Department of Health and Human Services (source).
 While it’s labeled as being safe in low doses, it has been shown to cause tumors in lab animals.
+So, is this one of those cat food ingredients to avoid?

 A little BHA every now and then is unlikely to harm to your cat.
 But, BHA adds more health-deterioration risks to your cat’s well-being than necessary.
 This is especially the case if your cat is eating BHA every day.
 There are better, natural alternatives to preserving your cats’ food.